-Learning from Froebel... the Gifts by Professor Tina Bruce and Jane Dyke, an article published in Nursery World, January 2017
+Take a look at Learning from Froebel... the Gifts by Professor Tina Bruce and Jane Dyke, an article published in Nursery World in January 2017.

-Try one of our short courses which explore the relevancy of the Gifts in modern practice.
+Try one of our short courses which explore the relevance of the Gifts in modern practice.

 Recent exhibitions featuring Froebel's Gifts

 To learn a thing in life and through doing is much more developing, cultivating and strengthening than to learn it merely through the verbal communication of ideas.

 Froebel also wrote about "Occupations" - educational activities which enable children to be creative, to communicate, develop physical and problem-solving skills and develop an understanding of the natural world.